RAHUL1115/picogen/README.md

 ```

 ## Use
-- iniatilze picogen (this will initaize the starter files)
+- initialize picogen (this will initiate the starter files)
 ``` bash
 $ picogen init
 ```
-- starting server (this will strat the server on a already created project)
+- starting server (this will start the server on a already created project)
 ``` bash
 $ picogen
 ```